Traditional Video Editors vs AI Clipping Tools: Do You Still Need Manual Editing?

 AI Speaker Tracking and Face Detection

-The reframing problem that takes 5-15 minutes of keyframing per clip in FCP is solved automatically.
+The reframing problem that takes 5-15 minutes of keyframing per clip by hand is solved automatically.
 AI detects faces, identifies who is speaking, and smoothly positions the vertical crop to follow the conversation.
 Multi-person podcasts, interviews, and panel discussions are all handled without any manual intervention.

 One-Click Animated Captions

-Choose from 14+ caption styles—animated word-by-word, bold sentence highlights, karaoke-style reveals, and more—and they are applied to every clip automatically.
+Choose from 11 caption styles—animated word-by-word, bold sentence highlights, karaoke-style reveals, and more—and they are applied to every clip automatically.
 The transcription is generated from the audio, timed precisely, and styled according to your selection.
-What takes 15-20 minutes per clip in FCP takes zero manual effort with AI.
+What takes 15-20 minutes per clip by hand takes zero manual effort with AI.

 Batch Processing